MEET THE BOARD

 Ben Jarashow, a California native, graduated from Gallaudet University in 2004 with a Bachelor’s degree in Deaf Studies.
 He obtained his Master’s degree in Deaf Studies: Cultural Studies in 2006, also from Gallaudet University.
 His Master’s thesis focused on developing criteria for a better quality of ABC storytelling.
 He teaches at the University of South Florida in the Deaf Studies program.
 He lives in Lutz, Florida with his wife, Kat, their children, Boone, Cypress, and Wilder.

-IVAN JARAMA, SECRETARY
+IVAN JARAMA, TREASURER

 Mr. Ivan Jarama is an American Sign Language instructor at Brandon High School in Brandon, Florida.
 He is also an adjunct instructor at University of South Florida (USF).
 He is interested in teaching American Sign Language.
 Before he became an instructor, he graduated with a Bachelor of Science degree in Mathematics at Gallaudet University in Washington, D.C.
 He also received an Master of Art degree in Deaf Education from McDaniel College in Westminster, Maryland.
 He currently has a Florida Teaching Certification with ASL endorsement.

 He has been teaching since 2004.
 He has taught variety courses at Deaf schools, a community college, and USF.
 Prior to this position as an ASL instructor, he taught math and science courses to Deaf high school students.